Timothy-Poole/PARALLEL_PROJECT/README.md

 ![SPEEDUP GRAPH](./README_images/Speed%20Up%20Graph.png)

-While adding more cores does increase performance, there seems to be drastically diminishing returns beyond a certain point.
+While adding more cores does increase performance, there appears to be drastically diminishing returns beyond a certain point.
 This begs the question, why did more processing power not continue to deliver better results in a linear fashion?
 To answer this question
 I have provided the Performance Profilers CPU % graphs obtained from bechmarking the sequential, 1, 2, 3 and 12 core run throughs of the program respectively.